This post was most recently updated on August 26th, 2022.2 min read.

 How to find the instance of Azure AD associated with your SharePoint Online

-So – don’t start by browsing to portal.azure.com.
-That’ll just let you access the Azure AD instace(s) associated with your Azure subscription – not your SharePoint Online tenant.
-Instead, follow these steps:
+So – don’t start by browsing portal.azure.com.
+That’ll just let you access the Azure AD instance(s) associated with your Azure subscription – not your SharePoint Online tenant.
+Instead, there are 2 options:

 - Go to portal.office.com and choose Admin to access the administration portal.
 Note that you need to sign in as the global administrator (or some other role with sufficient access to the portal).